Add a Little Extra?

 Gentle Easter reminder: your egg is for decorating, not the picnic hamper – don’t be tempted to eat!

 The centrepiece of any Easter parade is the bonnet.
-It’s a traditional symbol of all things new, and was made famous when Irving Berlin penned a tune that celebrated New York City’s Easter Parade.
+It’s a traditional symbol of all things new.
+Composer Irving Berlin made it famous in 1917 when he penned a tune that celebrated New York City’s Easter Parade.
 Every year you can still spot many bobbing bonnets making their way down Fifth Avenue.

 Perfecting the Indoor Hunt